Noyon Khutagt: Gobi Noyon Khutagts

 The first Noyon Khutagt to be identified among Gobi Buddhists was Agvangonchig, in 1622.

-Generally speaking, Gobi Noyon Khutagts were one of the most influential Mongolian Rinpoches in Mongolia, China, and other countries.
-Besides their outstanding dharma education and deeds they were holders of the Governor's stamp for their own Banner, which of their disciples made up the entire administration unit, during both the regimes of Manchu Qing Dynasty and Bogd Khan, the Eighth Jetsundampa, of Mongolia.
+Generally speaking, Gobi Noyon Khutagts were among the most influential Mongolian Rinpoches in Mongolia, China, and other countries.
+Besides their dharma education and deeds, they were holders of the Governor's stamp for their own Banner, which of their disciples made up the entire administration unit, during both the regimes of Manchu Qing Dynasty and Bogd Khan, the Eighth Jetsundampa, of Mongolia.

 Agvangonchig

-The first Gobi Noyon Khutagt Agvangonchig (ngag-dbang dkon-mchog) was born in a water dog year (1622) of the 10th cycle (sixty years) of the lunar calendar as the first son of the Khalkha prince Sonom daichin.
+The first Gobi Noyon Khutagt Agvangonchig (ngag-dbang dkon-mchog) was born in a water dog year (1622) of the 10th cycle (sixty years) of the lunar calendar as the first son of the Khalkha prince Sonom Daichin.
 The First Noyon Khutagt studied in Tashi Lhunpo Monastery for 30 years from age 15.
 When he was 45 years old, he came back to Mongolia and established Amgalan (which means peace or bliss) Monastery (also known as “Olon Khuree”) in a fire horse year (1666) of the 11th cycle of the lunar calendar.
-He lived and spread the Dharma in the Mongolian Gobi region and died at 82 in a wooden monkey year or 1704.
+He lived and spread the Dharma in the Mongolian Gobi region and died at age 82 in a wooden monkey year (1704).
 He was buried in a tomb at a place called Gua teeg (on top of ‘Burkhan’ heap in present Khuvsgul county of Dornogobi Province).